Components of a Driver Package

 A driver catalog file contains a cryptographic hash of each file in the driver package.
 Windows uses these hashes to verify that the package was not altered after it was published.
 To ensure that the catalog file is not altered, it should be digitally signed.

-A driver package can also contain other files, such as a device installation application, a device icon, device property pages, finish install wizard pages, and so forth.
+A driver package can also contain other files, such as a device installation application, a device icon, device property pages, and so forth.
 For more information, see the following topics: